AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/small_infill_areas_overextruded.md

         - Minor surface scarring during travels
         - Knocking over parts if you have excessive curling

-### Solid Infill
+### Solid Infill Considerations
-If you also set solid infill to "not connected" (in addition to the *top* solid infill), make sure you also check "only retract when crossing perimeters".
+If you choose to set solid infill to "not connected" (in addition to the *top* solid infill described above), make sure you also check "only retract when crossing perimeters".

+Personally I don't find "not connected" solid infill necessary, considering the potential conflict with the below retraction setting.
+I only use "not connected" for my top infill.

 - ![](/images/troubleshooting/small_infill_overextruded/not_connected_solid_setting.png)